eedwards4/370-SideScrollerBP/README.md

 - The game <i>should</i> launch on it's own after that, but if nothing happens try running the uproject again and/or building from source.
 - If this is still not working come find me and we can work out what happened, there have been some issues moving between windows and macos versions of UE5 in the past.
 - If they haven't been automatically added, add StarterContent files to the project
+- Open the launch pad blueprint (Content/SideScrollerBP/Blueprints/BP_launchpad) and set the "Add Particle system component"'s particle effect to "P_Fire".
+This gets wiped with the removal of startercontent for some reason.
 - Run the project by clicking the "play" button (green triangle) at the top of the editor view window.

 Functionality: